dpiponi/formal-weyl/README.md

 Some things that could be improved
 * format of output
 * division is (of course) a partial function.
 In this case we have left-division and right-division and I haven't made any effort to characterise when exactly a division is valid.
+* Showing two series share the first few coefficients isn't a proof that the series are equal.
+Except it is(!!!) if you can prove some other properties first.
+Maybe one day I'll do this.
+See https://en.wikipedia.org/wiki/Holonomic_function